trustbloc/edv/docs/extensions.md

 Queries must include a "returnFullDocuments" field in the JSON set to true for this endpoint to return full documents.

-The request in the spec repo to add this feature can be found [here](https://github.com/decentralized-identity/confidential-storage/issues/137).

-## Return All Documents from Vault Endpoint
-Allows all documents to be retrieved from a vault in a single call.

-The request in the spec repo to add this feature can be found [here](https://github.com/decentralized-identity/confidential-storage/issues/111).
+The request in the spec repo to add this feature can be found [here](https://github.com/decentralized-identity/confidential-storage/issues/137).∂